aziontech/bundler/README.md

 The Azion Bundler CLI provides several commands to help you manage your edge applications:

+> ⚠️ \*Deprecation Notice:
+> Support for the webpack bundler will be discontinued in future releases.
+While it is still available for now, new features, fixes, and improvements will be focused exclusively on esbuild.
+We recommend migrating to esbuild as soon as possible to ensure compatibility and better performance in upcoming versions.

 ### `build`
 Builds your project for edge deployment.